 My research on well-being, resilience and practical philosophy has been funded by the Arts and Humanities Research Council.
 I’m also involved in the Modern Stoicism and Stoic Week project , which has received press coverage everywhere from Newsweek to the New York Times, and has helped to instigate the revival of Stoic philosophy in modern culture.

-I am now a research fellow at a Wellcome Trust funded project called Living with Feeling, at the Centre for the History of Emotions, Queen Mary University of London.
-I am researching well-being and ecstatic experiences, and am also investigating ways to improve mental health in different countries and cultures.
+I am now a research fellow at a Wellcome Trust-funded project called Living with Feeling, at the Centre for the History of Emotions, Queen Mary University of London.
+I am researching the history, philosophy and psychology of well-being.

-I teach workshops and give key-notes on mental resilience, well-being, ethics and flourishing, which combine ideas from wisdom traditions with insights from modern psychotherapy.
-Partners include the Escape the City School, Arsenal FC , Saracens rugby club, the Civil Service, HMP Low Moss, Pricewaterhouse Coopers, Deloitte, Netflix and Mind.
-The philosophy club I ran at Saracens was ‘the most popular thing we did all season’ according to Paul Gustard, former coach at Saracens.
-Netflix said a recent talk I gave at their HQ was ‘the most engaging talk we’ve ever had’.
-Companies and organisations can contact me to arrange talks and workshops, from one hour to a full day, to explore how practical philosophy can help us to be more emotionally intelligent.
+I teach workshops and give key-notes on emotions, well-being, transcendence and flourishing, which combine ideas from wisdom traditions with insights from modern psychotherapy.
+Partners include Arsenal FC , Saracens rugby club, the Civil Service, HMP Low Moss, Pricewaterhouse Coopers, Deloitte, Netflix and Mind.
+Companies and organisations can contact me to arrange talks and workshops, to explore how practical philosophy can help individuals and organisations flourish.
+To find out more go here.

 I have talked about philosophy on BBC 2’s Newsnight, the Culture Show, on BBC Radio 3 and 4, RTE-1 and ABC Australia; and am a BBC New Generation Thinker.
 I’ve written for publications including the Financial Times, The Times, the Guardian, the Spectator and WIRED.
 I’ve spoken at events including How The Light Gets In, the Month of Philosophy in Amsterdam, the Hay-On-Wye festival, the Galway Arts Festival, the Faculty of Public Health, Latitude, Burning Man, Wilderness, Bestiival, the School of Life, the Sunday Assembly, the British Museum and the RSA.